 - It is loaded with antioxidants that can protect your eyes

-- Lowers risk of depression
+- It lowers the risk of depression

-- May help you lose weight
+- Avocado helps relieve symptoms of arthritis and help you lose weight

-Tips for serving Corn Salad
+Tips for serving this Mexican Street Corn Salad

 - Serve it with some grilled protein like chicken, a vegan veggie burger, or alongside many other dishes at a party.